1jour1vin

 About the estate:

-Created in 1960 by Antonin Guyon, this estate is now managed by his son Dominique, who is passionate about winemaking, and supervised by Greek oenologist Kyriakos Kynigopoulos.
-The range on offer is extensive, with highlights including a remarkable Chambolle Clos du Village in the Côte de Nuits and four superb Cortons in the Côte de Beaune, including a Corton-Charlemagne.
+Founded in 1960 by Antonin Guyon, this estate is now managed by his son Dominique, who is passionate about winemaking, and supported by Greek oenologist Kyriakos Kynigopoulos.
+The range of wines offered is extensive, with highlights including, in the Côte de Nuits, a remarkable Chambolle Clos du Village, and, in the Côte de Beaune, four superb Cortons, including a Corton-Charlemagne.

 Wine Enthusiast